GirlKat17/KATRAM975_BCL2302_GrOwen_Katlego_Ramoroa_DWA18FinalCapstone/README.md

 - **React**: The frontend of the application is built using React library for efficient UI rendering and state management.
 - **React Hooks**: Hooks like useState and useEffect are used for managing component state and side effects.
-- **Supabase**: Supabase is used for user authentication and storing favorite episodes in a database.
 - **APIs**: External APIs are used for fetching podcast data, including shows and episodes.
 - **CSS**: Custom CSS is used for styling the application.